TheOnlyZ/LegacySysModernization/README.md

 ### Client Team Invitees: Product Owner, any Stakeholders (as appropriate)
 ### Activities:
   1. Review sprint goals
+  2. Review of sprint velocity/burndown metrics
-  2. Demo progress made during sprint
+  3. Demo progress made during sprint
-  3. Feedback from Client Team
+  4. Feedback from Client Team
-  4. Stories to be added to backlog based on Product Owner input
+  5. Stories to be added to backlog based on Product Owner input
-  5. Any changes to the release plan
+  6. Any changes to the release plan
-  5. Discuss and agree sprint goal for next sprint
+  7. Discuss and agree sprint goal for next sprint
 ### Outputs:
   1. Feedback of deliveried increment
   2. Stories for backlog